Horizon’s Compliance with Japan’s Stewardship Code

 Principle 7.
 To contribute positively to the sustainable growth of investee companies, institutional investors should have in-depth knowledge of the investee companies and their business environment and skills and resources needed to appropriately engage with the companies and make proper judgments in fulfilling their stewardship activities.

-Horizon, thanks to its team of analyst and the portfolio manager, has an adequate structure to contribute positively to the sustainable growth and long term value of Investee companies.
+Horizon, thanks to its team of analysts and the portfolio manager, has an adequate structure to contribute positively to the sustainable growth and long-term value of Investee companies.
 We always strive to have a deep and detailed understanding of the companies in which we invest.
-In order to have an in-depth knowledge of the investee companies, each analyst is in charge of analyzing its financial statements, organize conference calls with senior management of the company (CFO, CEO, Investor relations), organize company visits and face to face meetings.
-Following the news that could impact the operations of the companies in which we invest is also part of our process to understand the business environment of the companies in which we invest.
+In order to have an in-depth knowledge of the investee companies, each analyst is in charge of analyzing its financial statements, organize conference calls with senior management of the company (CFO, CEO, Investor relations), and organize company visits and face to face meetings.
+Following the news that could impact the operations of the companies in which we invest is also part of our process to understand the business environment of such companies.
+Horizon conducts yearly self-evaluations with respect to the status of its implementation of each principle and discloses the results on its website, toward continued improvement of its stewardship activities.

 Conflicts of Interest Policy in Relation to Japan’s Stewardship Code